Gunkirat15/Mutliple-PDF-ChatBot/README.md

 4. **Vector Store**: The text chunks are embedded using `OpenAIEmbeddings` and stored in a FAISS vector store for fast retrieval.
 5. **Conversational Chain**: A conversational retrieval chain is established, allowing users to ask questions, with responses based on the uploaded documents.

+## Usage

+1. Upload PDF files from the sidebar.
+2. Ask questions related to the content of the PDFs.
+3. Receive responses based on the documents using the conversational retrieval chain.

+## SEE IT IN ACTION -> https://mutliple-pdfschatbot.streamlit.app

 ## Folder Structure

 ```bash